-Spurling Test
+Spurling Test Overview

-Spurling test (or as it called Spurling compression test) is a provocative test designed to exacerbate encroachment of a cervical nerve root at the neural foramen by extension and rotation of the neck toward the involved side.
+It is a provocative test designed to exacerbate encroachment of a cervical nerve root at the neural foramen by extension and rotation of the neck toward the involved side.

-Spurling Test was first described in 1944 by Roy Glenwood Spurling (1894 – 1968) and William Beecher Scoville (1906 – 1984) who were American neurosurgeons.
+Spurling Test was originally named as Spurling’s neck compression test in 1944 by Roy Glenwood Spurling (1894 – 1968) and William Beecher Scoville (1906 – 1984) who were American neurosurgeons.
+The test has also been referred to as the Foraminal Compression Test, Neck Compression Test, or Quadrant Test.

-How do you do the Spurling’s test?
+How do you perform the Spurling’s test?

-- The examiner stands behind the patient with one hand on the patient’s head.
+Spurling’s test is performed in seated position.
+The patient flexes the head and tilts it laterally, first to the unaffected side and then to the affected side.
+The examiner stands behind the patient with one hand on the patient’s head.
 With the other hand, the examiner lightly taps (compresses) the hand resting on the patient’s head applying a downward axial force (classically ~7 kg), thus narrowing the space for cervical nerve roots to exit the spinal cord.

-- If the patient tolerates this initial step of the test, Spurling Test is then repeated with the cervical spine extended as well.
+If the patient tolerates this initial step of the test, Spurling Test is then repeated with the cervical spine extended as well.

 See Also: Shoulder Abduction Test (Bakody Test)

-What does a positive Spurling Test mean?
+What is a positive Spurling test?

 The Spurling test is considered positive if pain radiates into the limb ipsilateral to the side at which the head is rotated.